Coiot/cbr-main/src/albums/s3/episode29.md

     - scene_number: 79
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene79.jpg
       narration: "<p>As expected, Apopka pops as the majority of the defensive force coalesces around the south of the city while the defensive front around Chicago is breached as they push over the Canadian border to strike at the city with an embarked Infantry unit.
 American navy is growing in size and seemingly moving south.
-This navy will flip any eastern holding endlessly, making this a surprising war of attrition even when each Arapho city has five to six units per.Oh, and now their words are backed up with a source.
+This navy will flip any eastern holding endlessly, making this a surprising war of attrition even when each Arapho city has five to six units per.</p><p>Oh, and now their words are backed up with a source.
 The source is, “I have nukes!”</p>"
     - scene_number: 80
       scene_title: ""
       slide_url: https://cdn.civbattleroyale.tv/cbrx-season3-episode29-scene80.jpg